42insidethebox/pedrodemenagement/src/pages/en/privacy.md

 - receive a copy of the data you provided in a structured format (portability);
 - withdraw consent whenever it is the legal basis for processing.

-Contact **privacy@monwebsite.ch** to exercise your rights.
+Contact **support@tonsiteweb.ch** to exercise your rights.
 We answer within 30 days.

 ## 8. Security measures